oxylabs/how-to-scrape-amazon-product-data/README.md

 ## Scraping product data

-When web scraping Amazon products, typically, you would work with two categories of pages — the category page and the product details page.
+When scraping Amazon products, typically, you would work with two categories of pages — the category page and the product details page.

 For example, open [this](https://www.amazon.com/b?node=12097479011) or search for Over-Ear Headphones on Amazon.
 The page that shows the search results is the category page.